ironbars/ansible/roles/common/files/home/user/README.md

     * Font: Source Sans Pro 10
     * Icon theme: Flattr

-2. (i3) - this should be taken care of by the copied config files.
+2. (i3) - this should mostly be taken care of by the copied config files.
+   For AUR programs:

+    * In the `~/.config/i3/config`, uncomment the `xss-lock` and `i3blocks`
+      lines after these programs are installed.

 Other Manual Configuration
 --------------------------